 Post hints and teasers of your irresistible offer on social media starting 10-14 days out from Black Friday.
 Use Facebook Ads to amplify your social media posts to people who like your page and friends of people who like your page.
 Once you reveal your irresistible offer, invite people to share the deal with their friends.
 Note: you can't make sharing a requirement to redeem a special offer.

-Email Marketing Campaign Make sure to contact your current and past customers to let them know about your promotion.
-Using an email marketing automation tool, you can tailor your messaging to specific segments of your database based off their purchase history.
+Make sure to contact your current and past customers to let them know about your promotion.
+Using an email marketing automation tool, such as Keap, you can tailor your messaging to specific segments of your database based off their purchase history.
 If your product or service is more of a one-time purchase, you can reach out to past customers with different messaging and ask them to refer you to their colleagues and friends.
 To maximize referrals, put an incentive out there to get people to take action.

 Direct mail campaign